Unlikely Putin foe faces ouster from Russia assembly

 The case against Gudkov deepened this summer shortly before a Moscow court sentenced three women from punk band Pussy Riot to tow years in jail for singing an anti-Putin “punk prayer” in Moscow’s main Russian Orthodox church.

-“Once you decide to neutralize or lock up political opponents, there is no way to stop,” said Maria Lipman, a political analyst at the Carnegie Moscow Center.
+“Once you decide to neutralise or lock up political opponents, there is no way to stop,” said Maria Lipman, a political analyst at the Carnegie Moscow Center.

 Gudkov’s senior status in he Duma and his history as an insider have made his public opposition a betrayal in the Kremlin’s eyes, said Lipman.